Connecticut Criminal Impersonation Lawyer

 Impersonation of Another Using an Electronic Device

-Impersonation of a Police Officer
+What is Impersonation of a Police Officer?

 There’s a more serious subdivision of Connecticut Criminal Impersonation law for impersonating a police officer.
 This is a Class D Felony and is codified in C.G.S.
 53a-130a.
-To be arrested in Stamford or Greenwich for Impersonation of a Police Officer, you must pretend to be a member of the State Police / State Trooper division, or a local Connecticut police department and wear or display a uniform, badge or shield which distinguishes you as a police officer.
+To be arrested for Impersonation of a Police Officer, you must pretend to be a member of the State Police / State Trooper division, or a local Connecticut police department and wear or display a uniform, badge or shield which distinguishes you as a police officer.
 The badge does not need to be an official state-issued badge.
 Any use of a counterfeit badge or identification as a police officer with the intent to make another person comply with your demands will result in a charge for criminal impersonation of a police.
-Top Stamford and Norwalk criminal lawyers sometimes see arrests for a lot less—when a drunk or drug addicted individual identifies himself as “FBI” or when people dress up as law enforcement more as a tribute to these officers rather than with the intent to commit a crime.
+Top criminal lawyers sometimes see arrests for a lot less—when a drunk or drug addicted individual identifies himself as “FBI” or when people dress up as law enforcement more as a tribute to these officers rather than with the intent to commit a crime.
 In either scenario, you are tiptoeing the line between criminal conduct and constitutionally protected activity so tread carefully, and consider calling a top Wilton or Weston criminal lawyer for a consultation.

 Impersonation of a Police Officer is a Class D felony and is punishable by up to 5 years in prison, a maximum $5,000 fine and probation.